AlastairHafield/Animl-Project/README.md

 ## Collaboration
 ***
-This application was made with the collaboration of these develpoers;
+This application was made with the collaboration of the following developers;

 * AlastairHatfield
 * Indiataylor1
-* josephcotterell
+* Josephcotterell
-* JAYSPOH
+* SHAJLP

 ## FAQs
 ***
 A list of frequently asked questions